Answers to the most commonly asked Nominee Service questions.

 Transfers out of stocks are subject to a charge of £24 per security.

-No, due to inter–Government agreements regarding tax legislation, we are unable to take on any new clients from outside the EU.
+No, due to regulatory changes following Brexit and inter-governmental agreements regarding tax legislation, we are unable to take on any new clients from outside of the UK.